rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 **DEFINITION**
 A section will be referred to as a "type-2 section", if its scope begins with the next sibling of its sectioning node.
-Consequently, a sectioning node that declares a type-2 section will be referred to as a "type-2 sectioning node".
+Consequently, a sectioning node that declares a type-2 section will be referred to as a "type-2 sectioning node" or as a "sectioning offset node".

+Note that it is technically possible to define nodes, which mark the end of one or more (type-2) sections.
+These could be referred to as "end-marker nodes".
+As such, these nodes would represent symmetric counter parts to (type-2) sectioning nodes.

 **CLARIFICATION**
 An algorithm must open a type-2 section when it is about to exit the sectioning